 In Dota, hero identity, lane assignments and roles are fluid.
 All this to say that the individual hero identities and roles are fluid and adaptive, making each game unique from the starting horn.

-Items: Item selection further increase the uniqueness of a Dota hero and therefore builds more unique narratives.
-Each hero has a different set core items making each significantly different than any other hero.
+Item selection further increases the uniqueness of a Dota hero and therefore builds more unique narratives.
+Each hero has a different set of core items making each significantly different than any other hero.
 But that’s not all; the situational items can take a hero is very different directions.
 A support hero can become more of a carry if circumstances warrant.

 In League, builds don’t create as much of this differentiation—there is also a lot of similarity in builds within particular roles.
 Most ADCs, for instance, buy the same items as the other ADCs.
 The items in League tend to focus a character even deeper into their role.
 This is not a bad thing.
 It’s a deliberate part of League’s design.
 Items are meant to increase the power of abilities.